 For example, four years after that brief encounter at the flea market, she wrote a letter to the Council of Fashion Designers of America on my behalf- which ultimately contributed to my acceptance into the organization.

 Another reason to love her- I found her patterns among the Vogue Designer Patterns.
-These patterns, which are made available to all, are a key resource that contributes to the DIY side of Fashion.
-Right now, Anna offers four dress patterns on the site.
 We thought our DIY Thursday would be the perfect place to feature one of her dresses.